 This is the best case scenario.
 Once you are aware of what a fair deal means to you and what you are willing to lose and your ex-spouse experiences the same (ideally), you should commence negotiations until an arrangement where you are able to find middle ground comes up.
 This is where you settle.

 There are a number of property settlement options you can consider with consent orders and binding financial agreements among the more common options.
 Be sure to discuss all your concerns and queries with an experienced family lawyer you can trust.
-For more information regarding property settlement negotiations, contact Pentana Stanton Family Lawyers today.
+For more information regarding property settlement negotiations, contact Pentana Stanton Lawyers in Dandenong today.